ecodynlab/GALUP/Exercises/M2_exercise1.md

     b.
 Change the cloud cover fraction filtered in GEE: what changes do you notice in the output?

-    c.
-Change the band combinations in the visualization parameters (e.g. for Landsat 8 edit "bands: ['B5', 'B4', 'B3']" to "bands: ['B4','B3','B2']".
-What do you notice     about the map output after this change?

 6. Submit screenshots of your mapped images as well as the answers to questions 5a through 5c <a href="https://github.com/ecodynlab/GALUP/issues/new?assignees=&labels=Exercises&template=assignment-submission.md&title=Add+your+name+and+the+module+number+for+submission" title="here">here</a>\.